 What if what we now see is a walled-in version of the truth?

 The truth is, church is changing.
 As Christians, we can refuse that change and fight for tradition or we can grow beyond our prejudices and step into authentic faith—as God leads.

 Hearing From God

-I was talking with a friend recently who caught me off guard with a comment.
-In midstream conversation he said, “Matt, you talk a lot about hearing from God.
+A friend recently caught me off guard when he said, “Matt, you talk a lot about hearing from God.
 I’ve been a Christian for more than twenty years and I can honestly say that I’ve never heard from Him.”
 His tone wasn’t angry or judgemental, it was curious and genuine.

 To be honest, I wasn’t sure if he was asking me a question or just making a statement.
 But before I could come up with a crafty answer, my spirit responded, “Do you want to hear from God?”

 He was silent for a moment.
 Then he replied, “Man.
 That’s a great question.”

 I believe our inability to hear from God has less to do with His inability to speak and more to do with our unwillingness to listen.
 In a world filled with constant noise, it’s difficult to get beyond the tangible and step into something as seemingly intangible as hearing from God.
 If I have learned anything, it’s that God still speaks.

 About three years ago, I began rising early each morning for what I call a “prayer walk”.
 This is my time with my Father.
 As I walk, I pray out loud and listen.
 And as I feel a tug in those deep-down places that are hard to describe, I follow them.
 Last week, the tug came to walk around my church seven times.
 That seemed like a strange request, but I’ve learned to follow regardless of how it feels or how crazy people might think I am.

 As I walked and prayed, I felt like I heard God speak, “You have built walls of fear and hesitation around my church.
 It’s time for those walls to come down.”